 The Kentucky’s Office of Highway Safety says the number of highway motor vehicle deaths occurring in the state appears to be decreasing.
-According to early figures, there were 158 Kentucky traffic deaths in 2009 through March 31—21 less fatalities than for the same time period in 2008.
+According to Palo Alto car accident attorney, there were 158 Kentucky traffic deaths in 2009 through March 31—21 less fatalities than for the same time period in 2008.
 Kentucky Transportation Secretary Joe Prather says that 81 of the 158 traffic victims that died this year were not using seat belts.

 The state also experienced its lowest number of Kentucky motor vehicle deaths last year with 823 fatalities.
 This decline reflects the overall decrease in motor vehicle deaths on a national level.